 - SEC yield: 1.3%*

 Bonds – debt issued by governments, corporations and other entities that pay a fixed income stream to holders – are an important asset class for many investors.
 Typically, investors nearing or in retirement that are trying to protect their wealth lean on bonds.
 Of course, they also become uber-popular in times of unrest, such as the current stock market correction.

 But bonds are problematic because they're harder to invest in on an individual basis than stocks, and they're far more difficult to research in large part because individual debt securities typically get little to no media coverage.

-All of BND’s bonds have an “investment-grade” rating, which means that the major credit agencies perceive all of these to have a high likelihood of being repaid.
-It also has a duration (a measure of risk for bonds) of 6.2 years, which essentially means if interest rates rise by one percentage point, the index should lose 6.2%.
-As a result of investors piling into bonds over the past few months, BND is paying out a lean 1.9% – about on par with the S&P 500 right now.
+All of BND's bonds have an investment-grade rating, which means that the major credit agencies perceive all of these to have a high likelihood of being repaid.
+It also has a duration (a measure of risk for bonds) of 6.6 years, which essentially means if interest rates rise by one percentage point, the index should lose 6.6%.
+Thanks to a Fed funds rate that's still nearly zero, BND is paying out a lean 1.3% – just a little less than the S&P 500 right now.

 * SEC yield reflects the interest earned after deducting fund expenses for the most recent 30-day period and is a standard measure for bond and preferred-stock funds.

 Vanguard Emerging Markets Government Bond ETF

 - SEC yield: 3.9%

 - Expenses: 0.25%